somesomebody/comfyui-lorainfo-sidebar/README.md

 ![Preview](readme_img/01.png)

 ## Description
-**LoRA Info SideBar** allows you to preview image of LoRA Files and edit JSON
+**LoRA Info Sidebar** allows you to preview images of LoRA files and edit their associated JSON files

 ## Installation
 1. Goto `ComfyUI/custom_nodes` in terminal